 How Does Borrowell Make Money?

 Are you wondering how Borrowell makes money when it offers an all-round free credit score service?
 Is there a catch?

 First, Borrowell truly offers a service that is completely free to its users.
-However, Borrowell makes money based on the financial products it recommends to its users.
+However, Borrowell makes money based on the service fees it charges on its credit builder program and the financial products it recommends to its users.

 Overview of Credit Karma

 Credit Karma is a US-based fintech established in 2007 to offer free credit score services and other financial products.

 The multinational company expanded to Canada in 2016 and has since become one of the leading providers of free credit score services in the country.